babylonchain/finality-provider/docs/eots.md

 in
 the [Babylon BTC Staking Litepaper](https://docs.babylonchain.io/assets/files/btc_staking_litepaper-32bfea0c243773f0bfac63e148387aef.pdf).
 In short, the EOTS manager produces EOTS public/private randomness pairs.
-The finality provider commits the public part of this pairs to Babylon for every future block height that they intend to provide a finality signature for.
+The finality provider commits the public part of these pairs to Babylon for every future block height that they intend to provide a finality signature for.
 If the finality provider votes for two different blocks on the same height, they will have to reuse the same private randomness which will lead to their underlying private key being